aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-for-equality/_index.md

 });
 ```

-## Step 2: Check Geometries for Equality
+## Step 2: check geometries for equality
+`SpatiallyEquals` evaluates whether two geometries occupy the same set of points, optionally accepting a tolerance value for floating‑point imprecision.

 Now we use the `SpatiallyEquals` method to see if the two shapes are considered equal by the GIS engine.

 ```csharp